rjanapa/rjanapa/Facebook Messenger.md

 <b>Data partitioning</b><br>

 <b>Partitioning based on UserID: </b><br>

-<b>Let’s assume we partition based on the hash of the UserID so that we can keep all messages of a user on the same database.
+Let’s assume we partition based on the hash of the UserID so that we can keep all messages of a user on the same database.
 If one DB shard is 4TB, we will have “3.6PB/4TB ~= 900” shards for five years.
 For simplicity, let’s assume we keep 1K shards.
 So we will find the shard number by “hash(UserID) % 1000” and then store/retrieve the data from there.
 This partitioning scheme will also be very quick to fetch chat history for any user.

 Partitioning based on MessageID:</b><br>

 If we store different messages of a user on separate database shards, fetching a range of messages of a chat would be very slow, so we should not adopt this scheme.

 Step 4: Deep dive into each Microservice